Cristianetaniguti/Reads2Map/README.md

 Check how to evaluate the workflows results in Reads2MapApp Shiny:

 * [Reads2MapApp](https://github.com/Cristianetaniguti/Reads2MapApp)

-Once you selected the best pipeline using a subset of your data, you can [`OneMap`](https://statgen-esalq.github.io/tutorials/onemap/Outcrossing_Populations.html) or [`MAPoly`](https://rpubs.com/mmollin/tetra_mappoly_vignette) tutorials for guidance on building the linkage map for the complete dataset.

 Check more information and examples of usage in: